 We try to run at least a couple of Club dive trips annually to give our members the chance to explore new dive sites and develop their skills away from the Rezza.

-Sometimes these trips are for a long weekend, other times a week away.
-We also run regular day trips to relatively local dive sites such as Chepstow National Diving and Activity Centre (NDAC), Cromhall Quarry, Stoney Cove and Dosthill.
+Sometimes these dive trips are for a long weekend, other times a week away.
+We also run regular day trips to relatively local dive sites.
+For example Chepstow National Diving and Activity Centre (NDAC), Cromhall Quarry, Stoney Cove and Dosthill.

-In 2018 we have had a two days in Lyme Regis, a week-long trip to dive the famous Scapa Flow in the Orkney Islands and a trip to north Devon where a badly-timed summer storm with force 8 winds put paid to our plans to dive with seals around Lundy Island.
+In 2018 we have had a two days in Lyme Regis and a week-long trip to dive the famous Scapa Flow in the Orkney Islands.

-There is already talk in the Clubhouse of a potential trip to Egypt in the near future, so stay tuned for more on that!
+There is already talk in the Clubhouse of a potential trip to Egypt in the near future!

 The map below shows places we’ve been (orange and blue markers) and where we’d really like to go (purple markers)!

-Trips away are also usually open to spouses/partners/children/dogs of divers, so no one is left out!
-Non-divers always arrange a suitably entertaining schedule to occupy themselves while the divers are out at sea.
+We usually invite spouses/partners/children/dogs of divers along to our longer trips, so no one is left out!
+Non-divers always arrange an entertaining schedule to occupy themselves while the divers are out at sea.

-We have also run two very popular and successful trips to the Midlands Diving Chamber in Rugby, Warwickshire.
-This has given members the chance to experience a ‘dry dive’ to 50m, and the (sometimes amusing!) effects of nitrogen narcosis in a safe environment, whilst also learning about the dangers of decompression illness and how to spot the signs and symptoms.
+We have also run two very popular and successful trips to the Midlands Diving Chamber in Rugby.
+Members had the chance to experience a ‘dry dive’ to 50m, and the (sometimes amusing!) effects of nitrogen narcosis in a safe environment.
+They also learnt about the dangers of decompression illness and how to spot the signs and symptoms.
 Everyone came away with a new appreciation of the valuable work that the staff at the Chamber do in treating divers decompression illnesses.

 You can see some of our pictures from our first trip